About Sheila Ferguson

 I have also received an Outstanding Associate Member award from the Tidewater Builders Association.
 I served on the Parks and Recreation Commission in Virginia Beach for two years.
 In 1992, I started raising money for Hope Haven Children’s Home for the children’s birthdays.
 They deserve their special day to be blessed.
 I also work with Friends of Virginia Beach Animal Control, placing homeless animals and rescue dogs.
 I am also a Rotarian, recipient of Rotarian of the Year and Paul Harris awards.

 I love the outdoors.
 Nature is a way of feeling God’s blessings.
 I try to live by not judging what people do or say until I understand why.
 Part of that may be because I am a breast cancer survivor.
-2008 wasn’t great; underwent surgery, chemo and radiation treatments.
-In 2009, Sheila claims to be fine, and with God’s blessings will stay that way.
+2008 wasn’t great I: underwent surgery, chemo and radiation treatments.
+In 2009 I received a clean bill of health, and with God’s blessings will stay that way.
 The seagull is my logo because it represents a positive attitude.

 Every customer is a blessing from God.
 Thank you from my entire company for being a blessing.